HawkEye201/EquityInsights/README.md

 # EquityInsights
 ## Local Environment Setup:
 For running this project locally, you need to set up and define the environment variables.
-- Create .env in the root directory with the following variables:
+- Create .env in the root directory with the following variables and add the connection string from MongoDB:
     - MONGO_URI=

 ## Local Setup: